RenderKit/embree/README.md

 for that scene.
-The current version of the API supports triangle meshes (`rtcNewTriangleMesh`), Catmull-Clark subdivision surfaces (`rtcNewSubdivisionMesh`), hair geometries (`rtcNewHairGeometry`), single level instances of other scenes (`rtcNewInstance`), and user defined geometries (`rtcNewUserGeometry`).
+The current version of the API supports triangle meshes (`rtcNewTriangleMesh`), Catmull-Clark subdivision surfaces (`rtcNewSubdivisionMesh`), hair geometries (`rtcNewHairGeometry`), single level instances of other scenes (`rtcNewInstance2`), and user defined geometries (`rtcNewUserGeometry`).
 The API is designed in a way that easily allows adding new geometry types in later releases.